thedch/website/src/content/blog/genai-applications/index.md

 Writing emails and customer support are the obvious "this is a single-step language model" examples.
 If you have a product that uses 10s/100s of language model calls to build up a complex work product and make decisions, that's harder to replicate.

-## Large Market + Repetive Work + Technical Savvy
+## Large Market + Repetitive Work + Technical Savvy

 This last one is pretty simple.
 You want to be selling into a large industry, that makes a lot of money, that does a lot of work that language models can help with.
-Preferrably, the indsutry isn't super tech-savvy, because otherwise they'll probably go off and build their own solution, and your life as a vendor will be harder.
+Preferably, the industry isn't super tech-savvy, because otherwise they'll probably go off and build their own solution, and your life as a vendor will be harder.

 ***